A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-The ``extended model'' is a prescription that assigns tensor networks to arbitrary triangulations of $2$-manifolds.
-One of the simplest ways to arrive at such a prescription is to take a $3$-index tensor, and to associate one copy of this tensor to each triangle, with contractions between tensors at adjacent triangles as
+This is a (tensor) network formed by copies of a single $4$-index tensor variable, with a single bond dimension variable.

-So the extended model is a model with a different substrate, as it is given by a $3$-index tensor.
-There is a canonical prescription to turn models of the extended substrate into models of the square-lattice substrate: We can restrict the extended model to regular triangulations of flat space.
-Specifically, we can divide each square into two triangles, and use as square tensor the tensor obtained by contracting two triangle tensors according to
+We now assume that the model is a fixed-point model and that it can be extended to arbitrary triangulations of $2$-manifolds.
+The easiest way to do this is to associate one copy of a $3$-index tensor to every triangle of the triangulations of $2$-manifolds, and contract indices between tensors at adjacent triangles,

-The pure combinatorics of an equation like this will be referred to as a \emph{substrate mapping}.
-In the above case, the substrate mapping goes from the square lattice substrate to the extended substrate, which means that, conversely, it will map models of the extended substrate to models of the square lattice substrate.
+The $3$-index tensor variable alone is an example of a \emph{liquid}, which we will call the \emph{triangle liquid}.
+So far, the notion of liquid is rather empty, but it will become non-trivial when we later add \emph{moves}.
+The actual tensor determining the value of the $3$-index variable is a \emph{model} of the liquid.
+The square-lattice tensor-network path integral is also a model of a liquid, determined by a $4$-index tensor variable, but one to which we will not add any moves.
+The extended model is related to the square-lattice model as follows.
+We can divide each square into two triangles, and use as square tensor the tensor obtained by contracting two triangle tensors according to